 (g) Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities.

-a) sufficient information including information about the sources of funds accounts of family members and close relatives should be gathered on the PEP;
+- sufficient information including information about the sources of funds accounts of family members and close relatives should be gathered on the PEP.

-b) the identity of the person should be verified before accepting the PEP as a Customer;
+- the identity of the person should be verified before accepting the PEP as a Customer.

-c) the decision to open an account for a PEP should be taken at a senior level in accordance with the terms of the Policy;
+- the decision to open an account for a PEP should be taken at a senior level in accordance with the terms of the Policy.

-d) all such accounts would be subjected to enhanced monitoring on an on-going basis;
+- all such accounts would be subjected to enhanced monitoring on an on-going basis.

-e) in the event of an existing Customer subsequently becoming a PEP, senior management’s approval shall be required to continue the business relationship;
+- in the event of an existing Customer subsequently becoming a PEP, senior management’s approval shall be required to continue the business relationship.

-1.2 Where the Company is unable to comply with the customer due diligence requirements, the Company shall not open the customer account, commence business relations or sanction loans.
+- Where the Company is unable to comply with the customer due diligence requirements, the Company shall not open the customer account, commence business relations, or sanction loans.

-- at least every two years for high risk individuals and entities.
+a) at least every two years for high-risk individuals and entities.
 (Definition of Risk category of client are mentioned below in customer acceptance policy)

-- at least every eight years for medium risk individuals and entities taking in to account whether and when client due diligence measures have previously been undertaken and the adequacy of data obtained.
-Physical presence of the clients may, however, not be insisted upon at the time of such periodic updations.
+c) at least every eight years for medium risk individuals and entities taking into account whether and when client due diligence measures have previously been undertaken and the adequacy of data obtained.
+Physical presence of the clients may, however, not be insisted upon at the time of such periodic updates.

 It is the duty of the client to advise immediately any change of his registered address.
 In case a client is found not residing in his recorded address, he/she shall be asked to submit updated KYC documents along with current address proof at the earliest.

-The Company’s Internal Audit and Compliance functions will evaluate and ensure adherence to the KYC Policies and procedures.
+The Company’s Internal Audit /Compliance functions will evaluate and ensure adherence to the KYC Policies and procedures.
 As a general rule, the compliance function will provide an independent evaluation of the Company’s own policies and procedures, including legal and regulatory requirements.
-The Management of the Company under the supervision of the Committee shall ensure that the audit function is staffed adequately with skilled individuals.
-Internal Auditors will specifically check and verify the application of KYC procedures at the branches and comment on the lapses observed in this regard.
-The compliance in this regard shall be put up before the Committee along with their normal reporting frequency.
+The Management of the Company under the supervision of the Board shall ensure that the Compliance function is staffed adequately with skilled individuals.
+The compliance in this regard shall be put up before the Board along with their normal reporting frequency.
 Further, the Company shall have an adequate screening mechanism in place as an integral part of their recruitment/ hiring process of personnel so as to ensure that person of criminal nature/ background do not get an access, to misuse the financial channel.